 Let the Therapist Know

-At the beginning of their next session, the client should let their therapist know that they won’t be continuing treatment.
-They may want to prepare answers for basic follow-up questions such as why they are making a change, what they liked or disliked about their sessions, Therapy is proven to be highly effective, but the wrong therapist can negatively impact the client’s mental health journey.
+At the beginning of their next session, the client should let their therapist know they won’t be continuing treatment.
+They may want to prepare answers for basic follow-up questions, such as why they’re making a change or what they liked or disliked about their sessions.
+Therapy is proven to be highly effective, but the wrong therapist can negatively impact the client’s mental health journey.
 Knowing when and how to switch therapists can provide the confidence clients need to pursue their best treatment and what they’re hoping to gain by seeing a different therapist.

 Get a Copy of the Mental Health Records